guettli/missing-internet-specs/README.md

 StackO question "Storing additional data to mail in IMAP": http://stackoverflow.com/questions/41757915/storing-additional-data-to-mail-in-imap

+### Recall a sent mail

+Even if you carefully read a mail twice before sending it.
+From time to time you make a mistake and you want to recall the sent message.
+All modern communication platforms have this feature.

 ### One connection to receive and send mails, not two

 There are two protocols to handle email with a mail user agent (thunderbird, K9 on android, ...):